TzigoSoft/CostumHotKeyControl/README.md

-# UserHotkey.dll
+#

-A small library to set, display and save custom hotkeys written in C#.
+A Textbox based control to set, display and save custom hotkeys written in C#.

-The Hotkeycontrol is based on A simple hotkey selection control by Telrunya on code project.
+Available as DLL and seperate Class

 It is easy to integrate and use in other C # projects.